-- The Fed can buy or sell these bonds on the open market (consisting primarily of commercial banks). - Because member banks use cash to buy these bonds, they decrease their reserve balances when they buy them. - Because member banks receive cash from the sale of the bonds, they increase their reserve balances when they sell them. - Banks must maintain a specified balance in reserves; if they dip below this balance, they have to make up the difference by borrowing money.
+- The Fed's assets include a substantial dollar amount of government bonds. - The Fed can buy or sell these bonds on the open market (consisting primarily of commercial banks). - Because member banks use cash to buy these bonds, they decrease their reserve balances when they buy them. - Because member banks receive cash from the sale of the bonds, they increase their reserve balances when they sell them. - Banks must maintain a specified balance in reserves; if they dip below this balance, they have to make up the difference by borrowing money.